-Торі es Scoped Into the ES • To fully understand the impacts of the s73 proposals the impact of the following scenarios will need to be modelled 1) 2019 and future baselines, 2) future years with the consented development following the restarted construction programme and 3) future years with the consented development and the s73 proposals.
-Scenarios 2 and 3 should also consider the cumulative impacts of other developments ( AQ12 ). ľ The ADMS model will be verified for the base year (2019), presumably following the Mayor of London's LLAQM.TG19 methodology, although this is not stated.
-The model verification should include all available monitoring data and if any monitoring sites are excluded, full justification for their exclusion should be provided ( AQ13 ).
-The model verification should aim for an adjustment factor of 2 or less with all predicted concentrations within 10% of the measured concentrations ( AQ14 ).
-In addition, future assessment years should consider the variation in annual meteorological datasets with the assessment process ( AQ15 ).
-No reference has been made regarding assessing compliance with the mandatory limit values (including with the PM 2.5 limit value adopted in 2020), and if information is available, even in draft form, on the 2021 Environment Act PM 2.5 target.
-The objectives and limit values apply at different locations and should be included in the ES ( AQ16 ).
-1 If information is available, even in draft form, on the 2021 Environment Act PM 2.5 targets, the ES should include an assessment against these targets ( AQ17 ).
-Comparison of the predicted concentrations to the 2021 WHO guidelines and interim targets should be provided for all relevant pollutants ( AQ18 ).
-No reference has been made to the IAQM odour guidance which recommends that several different assessment methods should be used to assess odour for planning purposes.
-Further details should be submitted to the local planning authority ( AQ19 ).
-1 The air quality assessment should provide a commentary on how climate change will impact on air quality in the future (AQ20). • It is recommended that baseline UFP monitoring is undertaken close to the receptors most likely to be affected (i.e. those closest to the runway and downwind most frequently) to assess whether there is potential for UFP to be a significant issue at relevant locations ( AQ21 ).
-All guidance noted in the commentary should be referenced in the ES (AQ22).
-Consideration should be given to the relevance of the following guidance documents (AQ23): Professional guidance published by IAQM on the assessment of odour for planning 1 Professional guidance published by IAQM on the assessment of air quality impacts on designated nature conservation sites.
-It is recommended that any draft IAQM guidance is taken into consideration (AQ24). • The Scoping Report refers to the receptors in general terms but does not identify where they will be or how many will be included.
+- The ADMS model will be verified for the base year (2019), presumably following the Mayor of London's LLAQM.TG19 methodology, although this is not stated.
+The model verification should include all available monitoring data and if any monitoring sites are excluded, full justification for their exclusion should be provided (AQ12).
+The model verification should aim for an adjustment factor of 2 or less with all predicted concentrations within 10% of the measured concentrations (AQ13).
+In addition, future assessment years should consider the variation in annual meteorological datasets with the assessment process (AQ14). - No reference has been made regarding assessing compliance with the mandatory limit values (including with the PM{2.5} limit value adopted in 2020), and if information is available, even in draft form, on the 2021 Environment Act PM{2.5} target.
+The objectives and limit values apply at different locations and should be included in the ES (AQ15). - If information is available, even in draft form, on the 2021 Environment Act PM{2.5} targets, the ES should include an assessment against these targets (AQ16). - Comparison of the predicted concentrations to the 2021 WHO guidelines and interim targets should be provided for all relevant pollutants (AQ17). - No reference has been made to the IAQM odour guidance which recommends that several different assessment methods should be used to assess odour for planning purposes.
+Further details should be submitted to the local planning authority (AQ18). - The air quality assessment should provide a commentary on how climate change will impact on air quality in the future (AQ19). - It is recommended that baseline UFP monitoring is undertaken close to the receptors most likely to be affected (i.e. those closest to the runway and downwind most frequently) to assess whether there is potential for UFP to be a significant issue at relevant locations (AQ20). - All guidance noted in the commentary should be referenced in the ES (AQ21). - Consideration should be given to the relevance of the following guidance documents (AQ22): - Professional guidance published by IAQM on the assessment of odour for planning - Professional guidance published by IAQM on the assessment of air quality impacts on designated nature conservation sites. - It is recommended that any draft IAQM guidance is taken into consideration (AQ23). - The Scoping Report refers to the receptors in general terms but does not identify where they will be or how many will be included.
 It states that the baseline study will determine the existing and new receptors introduced by committed / proposed development, likely to be affected by the s73 Proposals.
-These should be confirmed with the local planning authority prior to assessment of impacts (AQ25). • It is considered good practice to consult the local authority's air quality specialist to agree the methodology in detail (i.e. greater detail than is normal in a Scoping Report).
+These should be confirmed with the local planning authority prior to assessment of impacts (AQ24). - It is considered good practice to consult the local authority's air quality specialist to agree the methodology in detail (i.e. greater detail than is normal in a Scoping Report).
 This has not been mentioned in the Scoping Report.
-The Applicant should confirm any proposed consultation ( AQ26 ).
-The Applicant should confirm if the following documents will be used in the assessment (AQ32): 2019 Clean Air Strategy; the Mayor of London's Environment Strategy; 2019 London Borough of Newham's Air Quality Action Plan 2019-2024.
+The Applicant should confirm any proposed consultation (AQ25). - The Applicant should confirm if the following documents will be used in the assessment (AQ26): - 2019 Clean Air Strategy; - the Mayor of London's Environment Strategy; - 2019 London Borough of Newham's Air Quality Action Plan 2019-2024.